szahlan/Mr-Robogers-Neighborhood/README.md

 You can also clone this repository, access the project folder on your computer and finally open the index.html file in your browser.

 ## Known Bugs
-This page currenlty has no known bugs.
+This page currently has no known bugs.

 ## License
 MIT